BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/recovery.md

 ### Restore manually with a recovery phrase

 Users may have created a wallet with another wallet application.
 In this case, they should be able to import that wallet into yours by entering their 12 or 24-word recovery phrase.
 There are several options for the UI when entering a recovery phase, as outlined earlier in the [manual backup]({{ '/guide/daily-spending-wallet/backup-and-recovery/manual-backup/' | relative_url }}) section of this chapter.
+Consider supporting recovery phrases in [multiple languages](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) for better global accessibility.

 ### Restore from an encrypted QR code backup